codeabuu/TaskManager/README.md

 **Usage**

 1. Clone the repository
+2. run 'npm install' to install necesarry dependancies
-2. run: 'node server.js' to access the project in your browser
+3. run: 'node server.js' to access the project in your browser

 **Contributing**